Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Hilbert Space Fragmentation and Krylov Subspaces

-where $\hat{n}_j$ is the fermion number operator on site $j$.
-Given the set of allowed transitions by the terms $\{H_j\}$, we can study its dynamically disconnected Krylov subspaces $\{\mK_j\}$ of Eq.~(\ref{eq:Hilbertsplitting}).
-We are only interested in the dynamics of initial product states, which are more easily accessible to experiments, and hence we consider Krylov subspaces $\mK_j$ generated by product states $\ket{\psi_j}$.
-Indeed, exponentially many of these Krylov subspaces are one-dimensional \textit{frozen} configurations---product states that are eigenstates of $H$.
+Exponentially many of these Krylov subspaces are one-dimensional \textit{frozen} configurations---product states that are eigenstates of $H$.
 This is a direct consequence of the ``sparsity" of transitions that the terms $\{H_j\}$ implement, i.e. the Hamiltonian vanishes on any product state not containing the patterns $``\cdots 0110 \cdots"$ or $``\cdots 1001\cdots"$ on four consecutive sites.
 Since there are \textit{exponentially} many such patterns, there are equally many one-dimensional Krylov subspaces.
 Further, Krylov subspaces can be constructed by embedding finite \textit{active} blocks, i.e. regions where the Hamiltonian acts non-trivially, into any frozen configuration, thereby leading to exponentially many Krylov subspaces with dimension of $\mathcal{O}(1)$~\cite{sala2019ergodicity,khemani2019local}.
 For example, the following configurations $\ket{\psi_\pm}$

+are composed of one active block (boxed) sandwiched between frozen configurations, and they span a two-dimensional Krylov subspace.
+The presence of exponentially many frozen states and states with frozen regions within each symmetry sector in the Hilbert space has direct implications to the dynamics of such systems: time-evolution starting from a random product state looks very different from the behavior expected for typical thermal non-integrable models.